sdubois/documentation/source/content/guides/sendgrid.md

 4. The API key will only be displayed once.
 Copy the key and save it somewhere secure until you can apply it to the site.

+5. From the **Settings** menu, click **Sender Authentication**.
+SendGrid requires new accounts to verify their sender identity through either **Domain Authentication** or **Single Sender Verification**.
+A more detailed explanation of these options can be found in the [SendGrid documention](https://sendgrid.com/docs/for-developers/sending-email/sender-identity/).

 ## Integrating Sendgrid With Drupal and WordPress

 Follow the procedure outlined below for your CMS: